 Looking for more carrot cake recipes?
 You might like:

-These Carrot Cake Pancakes are perfect for any spring breakfast or Easter brunch.
-They’re low carb/keto friendly and have all the classic flavors you love about the popular cake.
+Carrot Cake Pancakes are perfect for any spring breakfast or Easter brunch.
+They’re keto friendly and have all the classic flavors you love about the popular cake.
+Treat yourself to this super sweet pancake recipe!

 - 2 large eggs